VBAndCs/sVB-Small-Visual-Basic/Readme.md

 SB uses `EndFor` and `EndWhile` to close `For` and `While` blocks respectively.
 This is still supported in sVB but I allowed also to use `Next` to close `For` and `Wend` to close `While`, as they are used in VB6.
 I encourage you to use Next and Wend, as they give the meaning of repeating and circulating over the loop. `End` gives the meaning of finishing and exiting, so, it is suitable in `EndIf` and `EndSub`, but confusing in `EndFor` and `EndWhile`, as they can imply that `the loop finishes here`, not just `the block ends here`!

 3. You can use `ExitLoop` to exit For and While loops, and `ContinueLoop` to skip the current iteration and jump back to the beginning of the loop body to continue the next iteration in for loop.
 Be aware that unlike For, while doesn't have an auto-incremented counter, so be sure you write the suitable code to update the variable that while condition depends on before using ContinueLoop inside the while block, otherwise you may end up stuck with an infinite loop.
 In the case of nested 2 loops of any kind, you can exit the outer loop by using `ExitLoop -`.
 You can add more `-` signs to exit up levels loops in case you have 3 or 4 nested loops, or just use `ExitLoop *` to exit all nested loops at once.
-The same rules applies to `ContinueLoop` if you want to use it to cointinue outer loops.
+The same rules applies to `ContinueLoop` if you want to use it to continue outer loops.

 4. You can use `Me` to refer to the current Form.